aahadley/Junior-Knights/Reviews_Lessons/1_Python 1 Review/review.md

 ---

 ## Lists
-We'll talk more about lists today, but here's a quick rundown.
+A list is an *ordered*, *mutable* collection of objects.
 You can declare a list by using square brackets with zero or more values, separated by commas.

 ```Py
 a1 = []